The best vitamin E capsules vary drastically from low-quality vitamin E.

 Natural forms of vitamin E may reduce cardiovascular disease

 Antioxidant-rich foods help protect heart health and foods rich in vitamin E are no exception.
-However, research consistently shows that synthetic vitamin E supplements don’t change the risk of heart disease according to Cleveland Clinic.
+However, research consistently shows that synthetic vitamin E supplements don’t change the risk of heart disease according to the Cleveland Clinic.

 - But, food sources of vitamin E may have a strong protective factor for heart health.